Long considered the finest rubies known to humanity, Burmese rubies captivate with their life-affirming reds.

 • Ruby ranks 9 on the Mohs scale of hardness.

-• May be heat treated to improve color.
+• May be heat treated or fissure filled to improve color.